Study abroad in Switzerland for students

 Work Permit After Study in Switzerland for Students

-After completion of the study program in the university in Switzerland the students are allowed to study in the country 6 months after they have completed their education.
-During this period if the student finds a job they can apply for the work permit after their student visa expires.
+After completion of the university study program in Switzerland, students are permitted to reside in the country for a period of six months following the completion of their studies.
+During this time, if the student is able to secure employment, they may apply for a work permit upon the expiry of their student visa.

 Student Moving to Switzerland